-It is important to remember that other seasonal factors such as groundwater levels and soil moisture content may affect infiltration results.
-Infiltration testing should be under a worst case basis.
+It is important to remember that other seasonal factors such as groundwater levels and soil moisture content may affect infiltration testing results.
+Infiltration testing should be assumed under a worst case basis.

 Most planning conditions recommend that infiltration testing should be undertaken in accordance with BRE Digest 365.
 There are several key stages when undertaking an infiltration test:

 An example of a good infiltration rate, which would sufficiently discharge water to ground and where focused infiltration features would be suitable would be x 10 -4 or -5.

 A poor infiltration rate would be x 10 -6.
 This may still support infiltration to ground via focused infiltration, if this was the only discharge method feasible, but would need to be larger in size to accommodate for a slower emptying time.